Skip to content

 ISO/IEC 17025 sets the quality management framework but does not specify which analytical methods forensic chemistry laboratories must use for any particular evidence type.
 That methodological guidance comes from Scientific Working Groups (SWGs) and European Network of Forensic Science Institutes (ENFSI) working groups, which represent the collective expertise of practising forensic chemists and carry considerable persuasive authority in court.

 SWGDRUG (Scientific Working Group for the Analysis of Seized Drugs) is the most consequential methodological body for forensic drug chemistry.
-Founded in 1997 under FBI sponsorship and later operating as an independent consensus body, SWGDRUG's Recommended Methods document (current version: Revision 8.0, published 2019) defines three categories of analytical technique:
+Founded in 1997 under co-sponsorship by the US Drug Enforcement Administration (DEA) and the Office of National Drug Control Policy (ONDCP), and later operating as an independent consensus body, SWGDRUG's Recommended Methods document (Revision 8.1, published January 2023, superseding Revision 8.0 of September 2019) defines three categories of analytical technique.
+The application of SWGDRUG tiers in practice, including the orthogonal Category A + Category B workflow, is illustrated in the SWGDRUG identification tiers and the UV, TLC, GC-MS and LC-MS/MS workflow topic:

 Category A: techniques that are highly discriminating and specific, constituting a confirmatory identification when applied alone to a single analyte.
 These include GC-MS (mass spectrometric detection provides molecular formula and fragmentation pattern), LC-MS/MS, NMR, and infrared spectroscopy with library search (FTIR).
 A controlled drug identification based solely on a Category A method is admissible in most jurisdictions.